Statistical properties of matrix decomposition factor analysis: Introduction

-In this paper, we establish the statistical properties of matrix decomposition factor analysis.
+In this paper, we establish the statistical properties of matrix decomposition factor analysis to answer this question.
 We show that as the sample size $n$ goes to infinity, the MDFA estimator converges to the true parameter $\Phi_\ast \in \Theta_\Phi^\ast$.
 First, we formulate the MDFA estimator as the semiparametric profile likelihood estimator and derive the explicit form of the profile likelihood.
-Next, we reveal the population-level loss function of matrix decomposition factor analysis and its fundamental properties.
+Surprisingly, we discover that the profile likelihood is {\it the squared Bures-Wasserstein distance} between the sample covariance matrix and the modeled covariance matrix (e.g., \cite{BhatiaEtAl2019}).
 Then, we show the statistical properties of matrix decomposition factor analysis.
-All proofs are provided in the Appendix.
+All proofs are provided in the supplementary material.

 Throughout the paper, let us denote by $\lambda_j(A)$ the $j$th largest eigenvalue of a symmetric matrix $A$.
 Let $\|\cdot\|_2$ and $\|\cdot\|_F$ represent the operator norm and the Frobenius norm for a matrix, respectively.
 Let $I_p$ denote the identity matrix of size $p$, and let $O_{p\times q}$ denote the $p\times q$ matrix of zeros.
 The $p$-dimensional vectors of ones will be denoted by $1_p$, and the vectors of zeros will be denoted by $0_p$.
-For matrix $A$, let $A^+$ denote the Moore-Penrose inverse of $A$.
 We will denote by $\Ocal(p\times q)$ the set of all $p\times q$ column-orthogonal matrices and will denote by $\Ocal(p)$ the set of all $p\times p$ orthogonal matrices.